Dreezy305/checkout/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-1. this project was built using nextjs, typescript, mui and tailwind
+1. this project was built using react, nextjs, typescript, mui and tailwind

+2. clone the project, run yarn install to update dependency package

-2. run yarn dev on local machine, visit [http://localhost:3000]
+3. run yarn dev on local machine, visit [http://localhost:3000]

 3. This app was hosted on vercel, open [https://checkout-rose.vercel.app/]